microsoft/rag-experiment-accelerator/docs/script-inputs-outputs.md

 Inputs:

 - A `/data` folder that contains the documents that you want to index.
-The `/data` folder can have four subfolders for different document formats: pdf, html, markdown, and text.
+The `/data` folder (and its subfolders) can have documents in the following formats: PDF, HTML, Markdown, Text, JSON and Word (DOCX).
 For more information on how the documents are loaded, see the [documentLoader.py](/rag_experiment_accelerator/doc_loader/documentLoader.py) file.

 Outputs: